"

 • Like the thirty-second note and sixty-fourth note, the thirty-second rest and sixty-fourth rest are extended to be taller.

-As already mentioned, silence is as important as sound in music.
-Listen to Example 1.4.2 and only focus on the rests in Gilda’s part.
+As already mentioned, silence is just as important as sound in music.
+Listen to Example 1.4.2 and focus only on the rests in Gilda’s part.
 The translation appears below the Italian lyrics.

 • Gilda’s part begins with a whole rest while the orchestra plays.

-• The soprano must be silent even longer, as there is a half rest followed by a quarter rest.
+• The soprano must remain silent even longer since there is a half rest followed by a quarter rest.

-• In measure 17, eighth notes alternate with eighth rests resulting in silence between each note.
+• In measure 17, eighth notes alternate with eighth rests, creating silence between each note.
 Do you notice the silence between the syllables?
-Does the silence between notes make you interpret her words differently?
+Does the silence between notes cause you to interpret her words differently?

-• There is no bar line at the end of this example.
-This is because the musical example ends before the measure ends.
-There is more music in this measure, but the example does not include it.
+• There is no bar line at the end of this example because the musical example ends before the measure does.
+Although there is more music in this measure, it is not included in the example.

 Directions: